 - An initial pre-evaluation estimation to determine key strategies for eligible projects

-- Greenhouse gas emission reduction calculations for housing projects using the “Affordable Housing Sustainable Communities (AHSC)” Round 2 protocol (CalEEMod and ARB adjustments) finalized in 2016
+- Greenhouse gas emission reduction calculations for housing projects using the “Affordable Housing Sustainable Communities (AHSC)” 2017 draft guidelines (CalEEMod and ARB adjustments) from March 2017

 - GHG calculations for any Transit and Connectivity (TAC) projects using CMAQ model